• Skip to primary navigation

 This resting period allows the gluten to relax.
 As a result, it will be easier to roll out and shape.

-During this waiting period, line 1-2 rimmed baking sheets with tea towels and sprinkle a little bit of flour over them.
-This will prevent the cavatelli from sticking together.
+During this waiting period, line 2 large rimmed baking sheets with tea towels.
+Sprinkle a little flour over them.
+This will prevent the cavatelli from sticking to the tea towels.

 Cutting the dough